apache/zeppelin/docs/install/install.md

   </tr>
 </table>

-There are two options to install Zeppelin on your machine.
+There are two options to install Apache Zeppelin on your machine.
 One is [downloading prebuild binary package](#downloading-binary-package) from the archive.
 You can download not only the latest stable version but also the older one if you need.
 The other option is [building from the source](#building-from-source).
 Although it can be unstable somehow since it is on development status, you can explore newly added feature and change it as you want.

 ### Downloading Binary Package

-If you want to install Zeppelin with a stable binary package, please visit [Zeppelin download Page](http://zeppelin.apache.org/download.html).
+If you want to install Apache Zeppelin with a stable binary package, please visit [Apache Zeppelin download Page](http://zeppelin.apache.org/download.html).
-After unpacking, jump to [Starting Zeppelin with Command Line](#starting-zeppelin-with-command-line) section.
+After unpacking, jump to [Starting Apache Zeppelin with Command Line](#starting-apache-zeppelin-with-command-line) section.

 ### Building from Source
 If you want to build from the source, there are more requirements.